 The town was historically formed by two villages, Upper Sheringham and Lower Sheringham; the former with a predominantly farming based community and the latter being composed of farmers and fishermen.
 Sheringham reached its industrial zenith around the turn of the 20th century, when the development of railways made transporting sea food possible to more distant markets.
 Today the crab, lobster and whelk fishing industries are fraction of their former strength.

-Sheringham's Museum is unsurprisingly rooted in the town's long maritime tradition.
-Exhibits relate towards the former fishing industry, the good work of the Sheringham Lifeboat Station which has been in operation since 1838, and the upcoming Sheringham Shoal Offshore Wind Farm due for completion in 2012.
+Sheringham's Museum (The Mo) is unsurprisingly rooted in the town's long maritime tradition.
+Exhibits relate towards the former fishing industry, the good work of the Sheringham Lifeboat Station which has been in operation since 1838, and the Sheringham Shoal Offshore Wind Farm was officially opened on September 27, 2012.

 Architecturally, Sheringham is predominantly early 20th century in style and is unusual for its range of flint buildings.
 Its Roman Catholic Church, the Church of St. Joseph was designed by Sir Giles Gilbert Scott, the architect of Battersea Power Station, Liverpool Cathedral, and the famous Red Telephone Box.